alishbasoomro17/CHEESE-ANALYSIS/README.md

-# Power BI Analysis: AL-SHIFA HOSPITAL DOCTOR & PATIENTS DATASET
+# Power BI Analysis: CHEESE AND THEIR PRODUCERS DATASET

 ## Overview
 This repository contains a Power BI analysis of a dataset encompassing Cheese details and producers .
 The analysis aims to derive actionable insights to enhance operational efficiency.